Updated: Odemiini-giizis (Strawberry Moon), June 3, 2021

 The romantic Anishinaabe story of the Fisher Star is my favorite tale; the theme that runs through my work is my Native ancestry, combined with the art of storytelling.
 I consider myself a storyteller at heart.
 I weave into my works of art tales of yesterday and by doing so I return to the traditional belief in the Seven Grandfather Teachings and my People's practices of sharing human and spiritual experience through telling stories.
 But the tales that I relate through various works of art by myself and others are not merely traditional; I live in the here and now and my storytelling has a modern nature!

-Sure, the stories that i share are as strongly allegorical as in the old tradition of storytelling, yet they also contain lessons that reflect today’s world.
+Sure, the stories that are shared in here are as strongly allegorical as in the old tradition of storytelling, yet they also contain lessons that reflect today’s world.
 Carefully wrapped in ancient metaphors and age-old symbolism, each one of my stories is a teaching mirror, instilling in the minds of those who make the effort to look in it a living sense of human potentials and infusing their hearts with the power of humility and love.
 No matter what it is that leaves my hands and the hands of my artist brothers and sisters – be it a painting, a graphic work of art, a piece of jewelry, a set of wedding rings, a written story or a poem -, it always tells a story and it always aims at healing the spirit, and although sometimes motivated by inner struggle and pain - or longing desire -, we want our work always to breathe values of optimism and hope.

 This is always the true driving force behind Fisher Star Creations: the ambition to share dreams and stories, and of course love for creating art.
 Art that, like the sacred story of the Fisher Star has done to countless generations before us, motivates, inspires, and wants to transcend barriers by bringing people together.
 Art that is deeply spiritual, art that empowers and heals.
 Art that not just heals the minds and hearts of others; it also aims at healing ourselves, those who have long gone, and those who come after…